lintool/guide/ignoring-advice.md

 For example:

 + "You might want to move that figure here."
-+ "You should think about adding this ablation condition."
++ "You should think about adding this feature to your model."
+[4]

-Often, these comments are made in the context of a discussion where I may not have "thought things through".
+Often, these comments are made in the context of a discussion where I may not have "thought things through" (completely).
-In these cases, give my suggestions some thought, and if they don't make sense, feel free to ignore.
+In these cases, give my suggestions some thought, and if they don't make sense, feel free to ignore them.
-However, if I bring it up again, it would be nice for you to demonstrate that you've at least considered my feedback, e.g., "Yes, I thought about moving that figure here, but that doesn't make sense because..."
+However, if I bring up the same issue again (at a later point in time), it would be nice for you to demonstrate that you've at least considered my feedback, e.g., "Yes, I thought about moving that figure here, but that doesn't make sense because..."

 **"... your call"** or **"...
 I don't feel strongly either way"** or **"I'm agnostic..."**
-This happens often after a discussion wherein multiple options are considered, all of which are reasonable choices.
+This happens often after a discussion wherein multiple options are considered, all of which represent reasonable choices or actions.
 For example:

 + "You could phrase it like this... or like that... your call."